ahikiko/on-the-role-of-slow-rhythm-in-coherence-modulation/what I did.md

 ## build a inter-regional interation model
 ## derive the mean field equations
 ## some bifurcation analysis
-## details of torus state
 ## external slow forcing on the system
 - external slow forcing on the torus state
-## functionality of external slow forcing
+## effect on coherence modulation of external slow forcing
+- external slow forcing on the torus state